aamina-sayeed/farmsite/README.md

 Diary farm UI  using Reactjs
 Run this using commands:
-npm i =>to install all dependencies npm start=>to finally run itn locally
+npm i =>to install all dependencies npm start=>to finally run it locally